BirdeeHub/nixCats-nvim/README.md

 ---

 ## Features: <a name="features"></a>
-- Allows normal neovim configuration file scheme to be loaded from the nix store.
+- Allows normal Neovim configuration file scheme to be loaded from the Nix store.
-- Configure all downloads from a single nix file, use a regular neovim config scheme with full visibility of your nix!
+- Configure all downloads from a single Nix file, use a regular Neovim config scheme with full visibility of your Nix!
 - Easy-to-use Nix Category system for many configurations in 1 repository!
   - to use:
     - Make a new list in the set in the flake for it (i.e. if its a plugin you want to load on startup, put it in startupPlugins in categoryDefinitions)
-    - enable the category for a particular neovim package in packageDefinitions set.
+    - enable the category for a particular Neovim package in packageDefinitions set.
-    - check for it in your neovim lua configuration with nixCats('attr.path.to.yourList')
+    - check for it in your Neovim Lua configuration with `nixCats('attr.path.to.yourList')`
-- the [nixCats command](https://nixcats.org/nixCats_plugin.html) is your method of communicating with neovim from nix outside of installing plugins.
+- the [nixCats command](https://nixcats.org/nixCats_plugin.html) is your method of communicating with Neovim from Nix outside of installing plugins.
   - you can pass any extra info through the same set you define which categories you want to include.
-  - it will be printed verbatim to a table in a lua file.
+  - it will be printed verbatim to a table in a Lua file.
-  - Not only will it be easily accessible anywhere from within neovim via the nixCats command, but also from your category definitions within nix as well for even more subcategory control.
+  - Not only will it be easily accessible anywhere from within Neovim via the nixCats command, but also from your category definitions within Nix as well for even more subcategory control.
 - Can be configured as a:
   - flake
   - in another flake
-  - as a nixos or home-manager module
+  - as a NixOS or Home Manager module
   - entirely via calling the override function on a nixCats based package.
   - It can then be imported and reconfigured without duplication and exported again.
 And again. and again.
-- blank flake [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh) that can be initialized into your existing neovim config directory to get you started!
+- blank flake [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh) that can be initialized into your existing Neovim config directory to get you started!
   - because you can mess around with it in its own repo in any directory, this is the lowest barrier of entry, and transitions well into any other template if desired.
-- blank [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/nixExpressionFlakeOutputs) that is called as a nix expression from any other flake.
+- blank [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/nixExpressionFlakeOutputs) that is called as a Nix expression from any other flake.
   - It is simply the outputs function of the flake template above but as its own file, callable with your system's flake inputs, and returning all the normal flake outputs the other would have.
   - great for integrating into a system config and still being able to output the finished packages from your system flake.
 - blank override [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/overwrite) that achieves functionality the same as the above two, but entirely via using the override function on the example nvim package from the nixCats flake.
 - blank module [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/module) that exports the configuration of your packages in module form, inherits values from your other template and can be reconfigured.
 Similar to override, but as a module.
-- luaUtils [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/luaUtils) template containing the tools for detecting if nix loaded your config or not, and integrating with lazy.nvim or other plugin managers.
+- luaUtils [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/luaUtils) template containing the tools for detecting if Nix loaded your config or not, and integrating with lazy.nvim or other plugin managers.
   - this is an optional, additional template.
-  - proper useage of this template can yield a configuration that you can use both with or without nix.
+  - proper useage of this template can yield a configuration that you can use both with or without Nix.
   - contains the lazy.nvim wrapper.
 - other templates containing examples of how to do other things with nixCats, and even one that implements the entirety of [kickstart.nvim](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/kickstart-nvim) using the lazy wrapper! (for a full list see [:help nixCats.templates](https://nixcats.org/nixCats_installation.html#nixCats.templates))
 - ability to call override as many times as you like to fully recustomize or combine packages
 - [Extensive in-editor help.](https://nixcats.org/TOC.html)
-- I mentioned the templates already but if you want to see them all on github they are here: [templates](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates)
+- I mentioned the templates already but if you want to see them all on GitHub they are here: [templates](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates)

 ---